-- Avoid using cleaning solution or liquid to wipe down your sound processor. - Remove your device when applying hair products or make up. - Be mindful not to leave your sound processor in direct sunlight or inside a hot car. - Avoid using paper towel or cotton tips to clean your device.
+- Avoid using cleaning solution or liquid to wipe down your sound processor. - Remove your device when applying hair products or make up. - Be mindful not to leave your sound processor in direct sunlight or inside a hot car. - Avoid using paper towel or cotton tips to 4 clean your device.

-Simple, regular maintenance can help to prolong the life of your sound processor and enhance your hearing experience.
+Simple, regular maintenance can help to prolong the life of your sound processor and enhance your hearing experience. •••••

-You can find Cochlear

-videos on YouTube for practical

-tips to care for your sound

-processor and how to replace your

-microphone protector at home -

-it's simple and easy to do.

-Your hearing health professional

-can also help you with advice

-about maintaining your
+You can find Cochlear videos on YouTube for practical microphone protector at home it's simple and easy to do.
+Your hearing health professional can also help you with advice about maintaining your Sound processor.

-sound processor.